Jayanth-Babu/Airlines_Data_Analysis/README.md

-# 📊 A/B Testing – Marketing Campaign Optimization
+# 📊 A/B Testing – Marketing Campaign

 This project analyzes the effectiveness of two different marketing campaigns using **A/B testing**.
 It demonstrates how statistical analysis and data visualization can help businesses make **data-driven decisions** and optimize campaign performance.